-- HACSB's Local FSS activity (#19) is funded using single fund flexibility with savings achieved through other MTW activities. - HACSB's Family Empowerment Services department (FES) and its services, which are not a separate MTW activity, are funded using single fund flexibility.
-This department was previously called Career Development Initiatives (CDI).

-HACSB's post-assistance tracking survey for Term-Limited Lease Assistance families, implemented in FY 2018, includes a financial incentive for survey participants which is funded through the single fund flexibility.
-No post-assistance surveys were distributed in FY 2022 and no funds were paid out under this flexibility in FY 2022.

-- HACSB is authorized to use Section 9 (Public Housing) funds defined as Public Housing operating reserves, Capital Fund Grants, Replacement Housing Factor Funds, and Demolition and Disposition Transitional Funds at former Public Housing properties that have been converted to Project-Based Voucher (PBV) properties through the Rental Assistance Demonstration.
+- HACSB's Local FSS activity (#19) is funded using single fund flexibility with savings achieved through other MTW activities. - HACSB's Family Empowerment Services department (FES) and its services, which are not a separate MTW activity, are funded using single fund flexibility. - HACSB's post-assistance tracking survey for Term-Limited Lease Assistance families, implemented in FY 2018, includes a financial incentive for survey participants which is funded through the single fund flexibility. - HACSB is authorized to use Section 9 (Public Housing) funds defined as Public Housing operating reserves, Capital Fund Grants, Replacement Housing Factor Funds, and Demolition and Disposition Transitional Funds at former Public Housing properties that have been converted to Project-Based Voucher (PBV) properties through the Rental Assistance Demonstration.
 This authorization applies to accumulated reserves, including MTW reserves, and any future allocation of the funds specified in this authorization.
 The funds will be used for capital needs rehabilitation, operating expenses, and redevelopment costs. - In December 2014 HACSB was approved for conversion of its entire Public Housing portfolio under the Rental Assistance Demonstration (RAD) program.
 As units are converted the existing Public Housing funding is converted to voucher funding.
 The converted funding is subject to the single-fund flexibility authorized under the second amended MTW Agreement between HACSB and HUD, which allows HACSB to combine Public Housing Operating Funds, Public Housing Capital Funds, and voucher program funds, for the purposes specified in the MTW Agreement. - Single-fund flexibility may be utilized to support expenses for RAD-converted developments, including, but not limited to, mandated reserve contributions.

-715 East Brier Drive | San Bernardino, CA 92408 | 909.890.0644 Page 142 HACSB.COM
+715 East Brier Drive San Bernardino, CA 92408 909.890.0644 Page 158 HACSB.COM

 - Single-fund flexibility is crucial to HACSB's affordable housing development efforts.
 By leveraging multiple internal sources (Capital Fund, RHF, Voucher funding), HACSB maximizes funding from private sources and therefore is able to develop a greater number of housing units.
-For example, within the Waterman Gardens public housing revitalization project, single-fund flexibility is utilized to increase RAD contract rents to match local market rent levels, thereby allowing us to generate more private debt and equity necessary for new construction. - HACSB will utilize single fund flexibility to establish a retirement trust fund.
-Doing so will decrease the current unfunded liability and reduce future expenses. - HACSB anticipates opening a community services center (CRC) in the City of San Bernardino.
+For example, within the Waterman Gardens public housing revitalization project, single-fund flexibility is utilized to increase RAD contract rents to match local market rent levels, thereby allowing us to generate more private debt and equity necessary for new construction. - HACSB utilizes single fund flexibility to fund a retirement trust fund.
+Doing so decreases the current unfunded liability and reduces future expenses. - HACSB anticipates opening a community services center (CRC) in the City of San Bernardino.
 The CRC will provide customers access to HACSB services, including assistance with housing-related needs, self-sufficiency resources, and other services offered by community partners.
-HACSB will use single-fund flexibility to support the development of the CRC. - HACSB's Activity 28: Landlord Incentives is funded through single-fund flexibility.
+HACSB may use single-fund flexibility to support the development of the CRC, dependent on availability of funding. - HACSB's Activity 28: Leasing Success Strategies is funded through single-fund flexibility.

-715 East Brier Drive | San Bernardino, CA 92408 | 909.890.0644 Page 143 HACSB.COM i.
+715 East Brier Drive San Bernardino, CA 92408 909.890.0644 Page 159 HACSB.COM i.
 Did the MTW PHA allocate costs within statute in the Plan Year?